projectara/greybus-spec/source/special.rst

 Table :num:`table-svc-timesync-ping-response` defines the Greybus SVC TimeSync Ping Response payload.
 The response specifies the authoritative frame-time at the ping event generated.
+If the Response message header status field :ref:`greybus-operation-status` is not equal to GB_OP_SUCCESS the values in the Operation Response payload are undefined and shall be ignored.
+This Greybus Operation does not affect any Interface sub-states.

 .. figtable::
     :nofig: